Raising your skill level as a photographer isn’t dependent on concentrating on one specific area nor is it something that will occur quickly.

 Push yourself to do something you’ve never done before — capture things you never previously bothered to capture, in ways you’ve never attempted to use your camera.

 There will be failures, but those failures will seed new knowledge that will eventually sprout into success.

 Use these individual building blocks as a foundation for a more comprehensive plan to grow your photography skills.
+The thrill of playing Plinko game comes from the excitement and anticipation of watching the ball bounce and ricochet around the board.
+Every bounce and every twist and turn of the ball's journey brings with it a sense of excitement and anticipation.
 Add on to them, customize them, disregard ones that you have no use for.
 However you use them, just remember to stay focused on your own creativity and have fun in the process.